Netcentric/accesscontroltool/docs/ApplyConfig.md

 During the installation a history containing the most important events gets created and persisted in CRX for later examination.

-## Procedure in AEM as a Cloud Service
+## Installation in AEM as a Cloud Service

 Due to usage of a [composite node store](http://jackrabbit.apache.org/oak/docs/nodestore/compositens.html) the installation is slightly more complex in AEMaaCS